getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-Once you have a match, you can send Actions to it.
+Once you create a match, you can send Actions to it.
 Let's create a deque of Actions and send it to the match:

 ```cpp